pbberlin/struc2frm/README.md

 for mouse-over tooltips

 * Every field  can have an attribute `accesskey='t'`
-Accesskeys are not put into the label, but into the input tag.
+Accesskeys are not put into the label, but into the input tag

 * Every field  can have an attribute `nobreak='true'`
 so that the next input remains on the same line